SKA-ScienceDataProcessor/FastImaging/README.md

 The STP library can be used to run the source finding module independently using either the run_sourcefind executable or calling the stp_python.source_find_wrapper from the Python code, as previously described.
 However, the input image must satisfy some requirements, in particular, it must be represented using the Double type and use the Fortran-style array order.

 When these requirements are not meet, it performs an image conversion, which involves copying the entire image to a new array using double type and Fortran-style, degrading the performance of the algorithm.

-Thus, for benchmarking purposes, the source finding executable and python bindings must be compiled using the double precision mode and the input image must be represented according to the referred requirements.
 While using the double type for image representation should not be a problem, since numpy usually uses this type by default, setting the Fortran-style array order may require extra parameters when creating the array.
 Another solution is to convert the previously created numpy array in C-style to Fortran-style using the np.asfortranarray() function from the Python code.

+Regarding the STP building procedure for source finding execution, it must use the CMake option USE_FLOAT=OFF so that the executable and python bindings are compiled in double precision mode.
+Also, if the input image is properly shifted (after FFT), the CMake option USE_FFTSHIFT must be turned ON during the STP building, so that the source finding works correctly with a shifted input image.

 ## Code profiling